HolyNoodle/family-companion/README.md

 A `notificationURL` can be set up in the addon configuration.
 It sets up the click action redirection when clicking on the notification.

+## CRON strings

+This application uses CRON strings to determine the next iterations of the tasks.
+The CRON lib used is: https://github.com/datasert/cronjs.
+Read their doc to fully understand how to define recurrent (or not) tasks

 ## Translations

 EN and FR Supported.
 Set language in the configuration of the addon.